 Smithfield Marinated Pork is perfectly seasoned and expertly marinated, so all I had to do was throw it into my Crock-Pot on low for about seven hours.
 At the end of the cooking time, it was falling-apart tender.
 I used a fork to shred it, though I probably should have chopped it to make it more like authentic North Carolina barbecue.

-The tenderloin was perfect right out of the slow cooker, but we were craving a traditional North Carolina barbecue feast, so I whipped up a batch of Lexington-style and Eastern-style sauce to drizzle over our pulled pork.
+The tenderloin was perfect right out of the slow cooker, but we were craving a traditional North Carolina barbecue feast, so I whipped up separate batches of Lexington-style barbecue and Eastern-style barbecue sauce to drizzle over our pulled pork.

 These barbecue sauces aren’t what you’re used to buying in the store.
 They’re both thin and pack more tang than sweetness.

 For the Lexington-style sauce, you can add more ketchup to make the sauce slightly thicker and sweeter.
 My husband actually prefers a higher ketchup-to-vinegar ratio than this recipe calls for.
 Just experiment, adjusting the vinegar, ketchup and spices, until you achieve the perfect “dip.”

 And don’t drench your pork in these sauces.
 Just drizzle.
 A little goes a long way.

 In fairness to both sauces, my husband and I sampled both.
 And we each had a clear favorite.

 True to our roots, he liked the Lexington-style sauce the best, and I liked the Eastern style sauce the best.